Are you due for a CPU upgrade?

 You will see something like the above.

-If you frequently see all your available cores being utilized at 100%, you’re most likely limited by the number of cores on your computer.
+If you frequently see all your available cores pegged at 100%, you’re most likely limited by the number of cores on your computer.
 Here’s an example of what happens when you run a CPU render –

-If you see only a few cores being utilized or all of the cores being moderately utilized, then that either means that whatever application(s) you’re running is not optimized for a large number of cores, or you’re not bottlenecked by your CPU.
+If you see only a few cores being utilized or all of the cores being moderately utilized, then that either means that whatever application(s) you’re running isn’t optimized for high core counts, or the CPU isn’t the bottleneck in your system.

 Limited by your CPUs Single-Core Performance?